nextensio/automation/testbed/kind/README.md

-The beauty of the kind based setup is that even if there is some screwup where the wrong kubernetes rules are installed or some messup happens, we just need to delete the kind clusters by saying kind delete cluster --name testa; kind delete cluster --name testc; kind delete cluster --name controller and we are back to normal - there is NOTHING changed on the host ubuntu, so there is no messup that cannot be recovered by deleting the kind clusters !
+The beauty of the kind based setup is that even if there is some screwup where the wrong kubernetes rules are installed or some messup happens, we just need to delete the kind clusters by saying kind delete cluster --name gatewaytesta; kind delete cluster --name gatewaytestc; kind delete cluster --name controller and we are back to normal - there is NOTHING changed on the host ubuntu, so there is no messup that cannot be recovered by deleting the kind clusters !